yiisoft/docs/guide/en/runtime/logging.md

 a [[\Yiisoft\Log\Target\File\FileTarget|file target]]exports the filtered log messages to a file, while an [[Yiisoft\Log\Target\Email\EmailTarget|email target]] exports the log messages to specified email addresses.

-You can register multiple log targets in an application by configuring them through the `\Yiisoft\Log\Logger` constructor:
+You can register many log targets in an application by configuring them through the `\Yiisoft\Log\Logger` constructor:

 ```php
 use \Psr\Log\LogLevel;